ThirdRealityStudios/GUInness/README.md

 - for development of simple 2D games
 - for fast creation of GUI environments
 - for highly modifiable GUIs
-- as a lightweight alternative to the Swing library
+- as a lightweight alternative to the native Java GUI libraries

 # General Features